 Conflict with your parents or guardians

-Everyone disagrees with each other sometimes.
-Occasional arguments are part of family life.
-But constant arguments can be stressful and exhausting, especially when people lose their temper, become intentionally hurtful, or even violent.
+But, constant arguments can be stressful and exhausting, especially when people lose their temper, become intentionally hurtful, or even violent.

-But there are ways to defuse conflict and help bring about some peace, even if the final decision is a compromise or agreeing to disagree.
+There are ways to defuse conflict and help bring about some peace, even if the final decision is a compromise or agreeing to disagree.

 What causes conflict?